Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 \item $2$-color relations:

+\item Multi-color relations: As in (i) and (ii), at the top and bottom of the diagram, any subsequences of repeated residues are connected by the permutation diagram on the longest word for this subsequence. \end{enumerate}

-\end{enumerate} All of these diagrams are classical permutation diagrams with strings labeled by their residues, where colors in these diagrams are only used to highlight the different residues.
-Given a basic face permutation the corresponding diagram is given by: \begin{enumerate}
+All of these diagrams are classical permutation diagrams with strings labeled by their residues.
+The colors in the diagrams above are only used to highlight the different residues.
+Although we have omitted them, there will typically be (affine) red strings in these diagrams.